-The Corporation does not provide executives with a company vehicle or vehicle allowances, or other such perguisites.
-The value of the benefit arrangements outlined above provide additional compensation to the Corporation's NEOs that are competitive with those provided in the industry and are not in aggregate more than \$50,000 or 10% of the executive's annual total compensation for the financial year and, as such, is included in the table provided under the heading, Summary Compensation Table, on page 31.
+The Corporation does not provide executives with a company vehicle or vehicle allowances, or other such perquisites.
+The value of the benefit arrangements outlined above provide additional compensation to the Corporation's NEOs that are competitive with those provided in the industry and are not in aggregate more than \$50,000 or 10% of the executive's annual total compensation for the financial year and, as such, is included in the table provided under the heading, Summary Compensation Table, on page 32.

-Executive management share ownership guidelines
+Executive share ownership guidelines

-The Board believes that NEOs and certain executives should have and maintain a significant stake in the Corporation during their employment to align their interests and actions with the interests of Shareholders.
-The Executive Management Share Ownership Guidelines provide that:
+The Board believes that NEOs and certain other executives should have meaningful personal holdings of Pason shares to further align their interests and actions with the interests of the Corporation's shareholders.
+The Executive Share Ownership Guidelines require that: